 Los Tarrales Natural Reserve (Suchitepéquez)

 If I had to name the single strongest conservation-lodging property in the country, this would be it.
 Los Tarrales is a 1,300-hectare private reserve on the slopes of Volcán Atitlán, declared protected by CONAP in 2001 and part of BirdLife International’s Atitlán Important Bird Area.
 Stay here and you’re inside a place where hunting has been banned for four generations, the electricity comes from the reserve’s own hydroelectric turbine, and the coffee is shade-grown in a way that keeps the forest standing.
-You can sleep in a treehouse set right in the coffee, wake up to more than 300 bird species including the horned guan and the resplendent quetzal, and watch your visit fund the bird-guide training and research that keep the whole thing alive.
+You can sleep in a treehouse set right in the coffee or in one of the rooms in the plantation house, wake up to more than 300 bird species including the horned guan and the resplendent quetzal, and watch your visit fund the bird-guide training and research that keep the whole thing alive.
 I write more about it in my full Los Tarrales guide.
 Book directly at tarralesreserve.com.

 Ranchitos del Quetzal (Baja Verapaz)

 Up in the cloud forest at km 160.5 on the road to Cobán, this family-run reserve is one of the most reliable places on earth to see a wild quetzal, and one of my favorite examples of conservation done at a human scale.
-The Álvarez family has protected and reforested this land since the 1970s, and they deliberately keep the lodging to just four rooms so the number of overnight guests never outpaces what the forest can absorb.
-You wake up, walk down to breakfast, and the national bird is often right there in the trees.
-Your entrance fee and tree-planting contribution fund the protection directly.
+The Álvarez family has protected and reforested this land since the 1970s, and they deliberately keep the lodging to just four rooms so the number of overnight guests never exceeds what the forest can hold.
+You wake up, walk down to breakfast, and the resplendent quetzal is often right there in the trees.
+Your entrance fee, your stay, and your tree-planting contribution fund the protection directly.
 My Ranchitos del Quetzal guide has everything you need to plan a visit.

 Chelemhá Cloud Forest Lodge (Alta Verapaz)